-Pink Larkin is a dispute resolution law firm.
+Pink Larkin is a boutique litigation and labour and employment law firm.
 Evolving from a “work law” heritage in employee-side labour law, the firm has honed its unique set of negotiation skills to resolving problems that range from complex high-level conflicts and intricate cases to every day business issues.

 Our culture is founded on two consistent qualities: dedication to exceptional client service and delivery of high-quality advocacy.